VincentKovar/Agentics101/LEARNING.md

 **Feynman gap:** Prototype sequencing was discussed but not pressure-tested.
 The logic of "test the brain before the plumbing" feels intuitive -- but could you explain precisely why a Stubbed Test with a hardcoded response actually isolates the integration question from the reasoning question?
 That distinction is worth a Feynman next session.

 ---
+## 2026-05-02

+**Topic:** Module 4 · Comparing Automation Approaches · Zap vs. Zap-with-AI vs. Zapier Agent

+**Core concept:** A Zap with AI is a fixed pipeline with one specialist station that answers a single question and hands control back to the line — the structure was predetermined before the AI ever ran.
+It is not an Agent.

+**Connection to main goal:** Directly applicable to Post2myGithub (classification and normalization as Zap-with-AI steps upstream of the Agent), Spanish Emigration tool (semantic normalization of status terms like "pending" vs. "see notes"), and any workflow where Agent scope can be reduced by pre-cleaning inputs.

+**Next action:** Revisit Post2myGithub Agent prompt — identify which steps are normalization or classification candidates that could be moved upstream as Zap-with-AI steps to reduce Agent scope and Level 3 error surface.

+**Sidequest flag:** None.
+Lateral thinking on Spanish Emigration and M&A Analyzer stayed in service of the core concept.

+**Feynman gap:** Closed.
+Gap on Zap-with-AI was identified, pressure-tested, and resolved.
+Teaching snapshot produced.